macmyn/sublinear-stability/README.md

 ### Files
 - `DrWatson` splits files into `src` and `scripts`.
 Source code (functions etc) is in `src`; you don't run these directly.
 Scripts are for running things.

-Compare the git history or compare to the paper's original repo to see which are the original ones if it's not clear otherwise.
+Here I'm listing the important files that I made.
+Compare the git history or compare to the paper's original repo to see which files are used in the original paper.
 - `src/NonlinearStability.jl`: all the dirty functions etc for simulating, finding Jacobians, etc. Use the line `include("NonlinearStability.jl")` at the top of each script you want to use
 - `scripts/simulate_single_community.jl`: run a single community with params (including numbers of species) defined in the `p` dictionary.
 The functions are to be found in `NonlinearStability.jl`
 - `scripts/sweep.jl`: simulates a number of communities for a range of alpha and beta; saves these to `datadir`